-To choose a print mode in Amiga Forever 7 and higher right-click a title,
+To choose an Amiga print mode in Amiga Forever 7 and higher right-click a title,

-select Edit, go to the Configuration tab and select the desired Amiga parallel port
+select Edit, go to the Configuration tab and select the desired parallel port

 device option.
 This includes a native (passthrough) mode and emulated EpsonQ

 If the Amiga title has a driver for the

 device that is attached to the PC, select

 Native (passthrough) mode.
 This includes